 There’s no doubt that robot vacuums are taking over.
 Unlike the traditional vacuums, these little helpers work autonomously and can even clean when you are away.
 After seeing them in action, they are number one on my wish list.
 But then, I did know exactly which model I should go for.
 But after some research, I have finally narrowed down on five best robot vacuums that will feature in my wish list.
+Bear in mind that robot vacuums cannot clean everything up, so if you have a major cleaning issue, such as an infestation of pests like flies, termites on your wooden floor, they will not be able to do much.
+If this is the case, you will need to call in professionals like a pest control san antonio service, or similar, to make sure it is handled correctly and efficiently.
+Anyway, back to what we are all here for!

 The Roomba S9+ is the best smart robot vacuum on the market right now (as at 2021).
 It tags along with all the bells and whistles from iRobot, the pioneer in the robot vacuums industry.
 I really like the S9+ because it offers excellent all-round vacuuming, and besides, it comes with auto-empty bin technology.
 Unlike most robot vacuums that require frequent bin emptying, the S9+ can empty itself automatically for 30 days.